system-zero/system-zero/src/data/semantics/Language.md

   println (code_string_for_evaluation)

+  # Another useful attribute is F (for format), that can interpret the string
+  # as an interpolation expression.

   # Other attributes may added in future, but for those cases there is a
   # more expressive way implememted in the language, that can filter a value
   # through a series of function calls and expressions.